Fare: British Pub with cultural influences

 Liquor: Full service bar with a good variety of Guinness and a modest variety of other stouts, porters and ales.
 Bar scene is vibrant.

-The Black Swan Public House, a European gastropub, is the creation of Owner and Executive Chef James Avery, and business partner Sebastian Walker --- both of whom own and operate the successful Bonney Read restaurant in Asbury Park.
+The Black Swan is the brainchild of Owner and Executive Chef James Avery, alongside business partner Sebastian Walker.

-The main Dining Room is a an attractive area with dark exposed ceilings, hanging chandeliers, dark wood flooring, and lots of spindly flower arrangements that climb the marble columns.
+The Dining Room: Elegant and inviting, with dark exposed ceilings, chandeliers, dark wood floors, and floral arrangements climbing marble columns.

-The Tea Room is done up with ornate carpeting, Victorian-style furniture and walls adorned with paintings.
+The Tea Room: Decorated in Victorian style, featuring ornate carpeting, classic furniture, and walls adorned with traditional paintings.